 A survey was sent to a sample of selected academics in the Arab region, in which we ask them to nominate the universities that they perceive to be the best for Teaching and/or Research in their field.
-For the 2022 and 2023 surveys, academics were asked to nominate up to 10 institutions for Teaching and up to 10 institutions for Research in the Arab region.
-The 2023 results were combined with the 2022 results for use in the rankings.
+For the survey, academics are asked to nominate up to 10 institutions for Teaching and up to 10 institutions for Research in the Arab region.

-The most recent Arab Reputation Survey that underpins this category was carried out between May 2023 and June 2023.
-The 2023 data is combined with the results of the 2022 survey, giving over 46,000 votes to universities.
+The Arab Reputation Survey that underpins this category was carried out between May and June 2024.
+This resulted in over 36,000 votes in total.

 This year we have introduced a self-voting cap.
 This reduces the self-vote share to 20% of the total votes for any given university.
-Self-votes are still allowed and are included but are weighted down.
+Self-votes are still allowed and are included but are weighted down should they exceed the cap.